squinkylabs/Demo/docs/aliasing2.md

 * Use a relatively high frequency.
 Around 1 kHz is pretty good.
 * Adjust the pitch back and forth a little bit to get the most visible aliasing.

-If a VCO with sharp waveforms like saw and square has no alias mitigation code, it will almost always have the unmistakable effect in the high frequencies where it clearly folds back from `Fs/2`, and the level of the highest alias tones is about the same as the level of the real harmonics.
+If a VCO has sharp waveforms like saw and square and has no alias mitigation code, it will almost always have the unmistakable effect in the high frequencies where it clearly folds back from `Fs/2`, and the level of the highest alias tones is about the same as the level of the real harmonics.

 Below is Demo VCO1 again.
 This time adjusted as we describe to show the bad aliasing.